SkyMound/ConvergenceToolbox/README.md

 # Setup

-Start by executing Convergence and LiveSplit.
+1. Start by running Convergence and LiveSplit.

-(**If you just installed LiveSplit Server**, LS Server wont appear under Control, so lets add it : go to Edit Layout&rarr;click on the '+' icon&rarr;Control&rarr;LS Server)
+2. **If you just installed LiveSplit Server**, LS Server wont appear under Control, so lets add it : Right click on LS&rarr;Edit Layout&rarr;click on the '+' icon&rarr;Control&rarr;LS Server

-Now you can right click on LS&rarr;Control&rarr;Start Server.
+3. Right click on LS&rarr;Control&rarr;Start Server.

-You also need to import the splits template (lss file) in LiveSplit.
+4. Import the splits template (lss file) in LiveSplit.

-Finally, you can execute CTB.
+Finally, you can run CTB.
 If all works well, you should see your CTB version in the top left corner.
+(Convergence should always be up and running, before running CTB)

 # Features